 Although a successful detox is the first step in recovery, it isn’t the only step.
 Addicts also benefit from therapy, counseling, and 12-step programs to address the root of their addiction and prepare them with the tools they need in order to live a life free of substance abuse.

-HIR offers a variety of proven counseling programs, including cognitive behavioral therapy.
-We also offer experiential therapies, such as dolphin assisted therapy and music and art therapy.
+HIR offers a variety of proven counseling programs, including cognitive-behavioral therapy.
+We also offer experiential therapies, such as ocean-based therapy and music and art therapy.
 This varied and holistic approach supports full healing of the body, mind, and spirit.

 12-step programs also make up a critical component of a well-rounded treatment plan for opiate addicts.
 Daily meetings allow our residents to connect with their peers, process what they are experiencing, and learn from one another in a judgment-free zone.
 This program provides participants with the support they need to prepare for life after rehab.